 Methods of Learning

 Study takes place through lectures, group work, online resources, one to one tutorials and practical sessions.
-There is a strong focus on self-directed study.
+This course allows you to develop your independent study skills and allows you to apply theory to practical situations.

 The programme length is 16 weeks for nurses to complete and up to five months for health visitors.
 Courses take place in September, February and May.